kjwilder/4equals10/README.md

     no solution.

 ## Usage examples
-- `python solver.py` - Prints solutions for all four-digit sequences.
+- `fourten - Prints solutions for all four-digit sequences.
-- `python solver.py -e 20` - Prints solutions for all four-digit sequences when
-  the equation should equal 20.
+- `fourten -e 20` - Prints solutions for all four-digit sequences when the equation should equal 20.
-- `python solver.py -e 4 -nd 3` - Prints solutions for all three-digit
+- `fourten -e 4 -nd 3` - Prints solutions for all three-digit
   sequences when the equation should equal 4.
-- `python solver.py -d 123456 -e 25` - Finds a solution, if it exists, for the six digits 123456 that equals 25, e.g., `1 * 2 + 3 * 4 + 5 + 6`.
+- `fourten -d 123456 -e 25` - Finds a solution, if it exists, for the six digits 123456 that equals 25, e.g., `1 * 2 + 3 * 4 + 5 + 6`.
-- `python solver.py -d 123456 -e 19 -o '+-'` - Find a solution for the six
+- `fourten -d 123456 -e 19 -o '+-'` - Find a solution for the six
   digits 123456 that equals 19 using only addition and subtraction.

 ## Some details
-- A "simple" solution without parentheses and reordering will be shown, if it exists.
+- A "simple" solution without parentheses and reordering will be shown and labeled `on` if it exists.
 - If no simple solution exists, the program will attempt, in order, to find:
-  - a solution with parentheses.
+  - a solution with parentheses (`op`).
-  - a solution with reordering and no parentheses.
+  - a solution with reordering and no parentheses (`rn`).
-  - a solution with reordering and parentheses.
+  - a solution with reordering and parentheses (`rp`).